Skip to content

 About Vituum and its features

-The main feature of Vituum is to add some additional features on top of Vite.
-With minimal config and all modern frontend features cooked-in out of the box.
+The main goal of Vituum is to add some additional features on top of Vite via plugins.

 It's also a bridge for developers who still depend on template engines or older front-end tools like gulp or grunt and want to migrate to Vite.